projectsbyif/data-permissions-catalogue/content/patterns/private-link.md

 ---
 illustration_version: 1

-title: Private link
+title: Sharing using a private link
-weight: 1
+weight: 4
 category: Giving access to data

 advantages: